ratt-ru/packratt/README.rst

 packratt
 ========

-``packratt`` is an application and a python package for downloading and caching Radio Astronomy products, primarily to facilitate testing Radio Astronomy software.
+``packratt`` is both an application and a Python package for downloading and caching Radio Astronomy products, primarily to facilitate testing Radio Astronomy software.

 Installing
 ----------

-For the lastest stable release
+To install the latest stable release:

 .. code:: bash